 What are some quick tips for planning a stress-free trip?

-Though it is almost impossible to eliminate travel stress completely, you can do the following things before your next trip:
+Though it is almost impossible to eliminate travel stress, you can do the following things before your next trip:

-1. Make sure you’re carrying updated documents, like a passport and visa (for international travel).
+1. Ensure you carry updated documents, like a passport and visa (for international travel).

 2. Know your health or get your travel anxiety medically reviewed to avoid last-minute stress.